MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 At the time I record this video, its latest version is 7, so I'm gonna use the `7-alpine` image.
-Let's open the `Makefile` of the `Simple Bank` project, and add a new Redis command at the end.
+Let's open the `Makefile` of the `Simple Bank` project, and add a new "redis" command at the end.
 Then let's add this statement to run a new Redis container:

 ```makefile